 As hard as I try, I never seem to come out looking quite like I do when I leave the hair salon after getting a cut and blowout.
 Somehow, they magically seem to make my hair have infinitely more volume and with fewer fly-away strands.

 When I came across the John Freida hot air brush, which has more than 6,000 reviews on Amazon, I thought it just might be the solution I needed to add more volume while controlling loose strands.
+Plus, it's currently on sale for 25% off the original price.
 Sign me up!

 It comes with two heat settings — low and high — as well as a cool setting to help set the curl in place.
 The barrel of the brush is made from titanium to help hold the heat as you style your hair so it works a bit like a cross between a curling iron and a blow dryer.